 The recipe fills my (4-inch by 4-inch) square pan and makes either 4 (2-inch) square brownies or 16 (1-inch) bites.
 Double the batch if you want to use a loaf pan.

-These brownies are yummy but there is still a lot of sugar and that 1-inch bite really satisfies chocolate dessert cravings!
+These brownies are yummy but there is still a lot of sugar, so I recommend opting for the smaller bite.
+That 1-inch bite really satisfies chocolate dessert cravings!
 And if it doesn’t, well pop another.
-That’s still half the size of a traditional brownies.
+That’s still half the size of a traditional brownie.

 Interested in sharing on pinterest?
 Perhaps use this image…